UNITED KINGDOM

 HAP’s workforce in Ireland is made up solely of part time individuals with no contracted hours of work, with the head office function and staff employed in the UK (not included as part of this report – reported as part of the UK’s gender pay gap reporting).
 The Irish and UK government gender pay gap methodologies vary in several ways including the snapshot date used, pay period, and pay elements.
 Therefore, HAP’s UK and Irish gender pay gap data cannot be compared.

-For this report, we have split the roles into 3 quartiles, the lower being that for general staff (predominantly bar servers), the middle being for supervisory staff and the upper for managerial staff.
+For this report, we have split the roles into 3 quartiles, the lower being that for general staff (predominantly bar servers), the middle being for supervisory and middle management staff and the upper for senior managerial staff.
 Staff often work across more than one quartile depending on the work available for them to sign up to in any given week and their pay will reflect the role they are working.
 It is important to note that pay rates do sometimes differ for the same role across different events, however this is solely due to the rates we have agreed with clients, which are dependent on factors such as location, perceived difficulty of filling the desired shift and the pay rates that a client wishes to pay staff.

-On 19 June 2024 (Chosen snap shot date), HAP’s Irish workforce had 169 relevant employees included in the gender pay gap calculation, 99 of which are women (58.6%), however 5 whilst employed, hadn’t actually worked for the 12 months between 20 June 2023 and 19 June 2024 and therefore have not received any pay.
+On 19 June 2025 (Chosen snap shot date), HAP’s Irish workforce had 1422 relevant employees included in the gender pay gap calculation, 828 of which are women (58.16%).

-Ireland gender pay gap 2024, full data disclosure:
+Ireland gender pay gap 2025, full data disclosure:

 UnitEmployees (Ireland only)Comments